hnts03-moreh/FlashMoE/README.md

 - Expert computation (Gated MLP or conventional MLP)
 - MoE Combine

-...into a *single, tile-pipelined, persistent kernel*.
+into a *single, tile-pipelined, persistent kernel*.

 It is written from scratch entirely in **pure CUDA C++**, leaning heavily on [cubLASDx](https://docs.nvidia.com/cuda/cublasdx/) and [NVSHMEM](https://developer.nvidia.com/nvshmem),